Overview of Travel Health and Safety

 Travelers should see a health care provider or travel medicine specialist if diarrhea does not improve after a few days; if fever, shaking chills, severe fluid loss, or blood or mucus in the stools develop; if a rash or hives develop while taking antibiotics.

 Although best known as a cause of paralysis in infants and children, adults are also vulnerable to polio.
 Polio is usually spread via the fecal-oral route, by ingestion of water or food contaminated with the virus.
-After an incubation period of 6 to 20 days, the virus can cause fever, headache, sore throat, and vomiting.
+Polioviruses may be wild or vaccine-derived (circulating in developing countries where oral, live poliovirus vaccine has been used).
+After an incubation period of 3 to 21 days, the virus can cause fever, headache, sore throat, and vomiting.
 Most people recover at this point, but in some cases, the virus invades the central nervous system and results in paralysis.
-Polio continues to occur in Afghanistan, Nigeria, and Pakistan but is essentially eradicated almost everywhere else.
+Most polio cases are now due to the circulation of vaccine-derived polioviruses in African countries; wild polio cases are limited to Afghanistan and Pakistan.

 Prevention: Although food and beverage precautions may help reduce the risk of exposure to polio virus, vaccination is the only reliable protection against polio.
 Travelers should have received a complete series of injected polio vaccine during childhood.
 Additionally, a one-time adult booster dose may be recommended for some travelers going to risk countries or countries with temporary polio outbreaks.